maxfarrell/eDNAcamtrap/README.md

-# Analyses for "Environmental DNA for tracking waterhole visitation in savanna ecosystems"
+# "Environmental DNA as a management tool for
+tracking artificial waterhole use in savanna ecosystems"

 ## Reference Libraries (refLib folder)